majorbonghits420/failedLoginStats/README.md

 Lets you know how many times a username failed a login.
 Prints the number of failed logins per user in reverse order.

+## ipStats.py

+Some stats based on the IPs of failed login attempts.
+Prints the country code and number of attempted logins in reverse order.

+## genIpList.sh

+Creates a list of IPs based on the supplied btmp style file.